oliver-kriska/expert/README.md

 ### Building from source

-To build Expert from source, you need Zig `1.14.1` installed on your system.
+To build Expert from source, you need Zig `0.14.1` installed on your system.

-Then you can run the following command:
+Then you can run the following command or follow the instructions in the [Installation Instructions](pages/installation.md):

 ```sh
 just release-local